-Construction of FAST brand distributor's stores with unique image
+• Construction of FAST brand distributor's stores with unique image

-We will continue to focus on the image of the distributor stores and will aim at projecting a consistent unique image of these sales outlets.
-That can help improve the awareness of FAST brand and increase sales revenue accordingly.
+We will continue to focus on the image of the distributor stores and aim for projecting a consistent and unique image of these sales outlets.
+This further increases the awareness of the FAST brand and enhances sales revenue accordingly.